manifold-systems/manifold-sample-kotlin-app/readme.md

 See also [Using Manifold with Kotlin](http://manifold.systems/kotlin.html).

-## Android Studio
+## IntelliJ IDEA

-Use Android Studio to edit, build, and execute this project.
+Use IntelliJ IDE to edit, build, and execute this project.

 Run the `com.example.server.MovieServer` class to start the sample GraphQL server.
-Run the `com.example.client.MovieClient` class to execute a run GraphQL client against the server.
+Run the `com.example.client.MovieClient` class to run a GraphQL client against the server.

-## Manifold plugin for Android Studio
+## Manifold plugin for IntelliJ IDEA

-Install the Manifold plugin directly from Android Studio from `Settings | Plugins | Marketplace` and search for "Manifold".
+Install the Manifold plugin directly from IntelliJ via `Settings | Plugins | Marketplace` and search for "Manifold".

-You must restart Android Studio to use the plugin.
+You must restart IntelliJ to use the plugin.